registry-operator/registry-operator/docs/reference/out.md

-RegistrySpec defines the desired state of Registry
+RegistrySpec defines the desired state of Registry.